giuliamesc/PINNs_Fluid_Dynamics/README.md

 # NAPDE_PINNs_FluidDynamics

+## Last Improvements
+- Reduced Loss Graph
+- Now input can be given by a .txt
+- New way of test savings
+- Full code refactoring

 ## To do list:
 - Refactor the code for Poiseuille and Colliding
 - Generate plots with many epochs (until plateau of losses)